Electricity in Ukraine

 Electricity is an important part of energy in Ukraine.
-Most electricity generation is nuclear, and the system is inflexible.
+Most electricity generation is nuclear.
 The bulk of Energoatom output is sold to the government's "guaranteed buyer" to keep prices more stable for domestic customers.
 Until the 2010s all of Ukraine's nuclear fuel came from Russia, but now most does not.

 Some electricity infrastructure was destroyed in the Russo-Ukrainian War, but wind farms, solar power and batteries are thought to be resilient because they are distributed.
-As of 2024 about 2 GW can be imported from other European countries, but that is not enough to cover peak demand.
+As of 2025 there is about a third of pre-invasion installed capacity.
+As of 2025 just over 2 GW can be imported from other European countries, but that is not enough to cover peak demand.
 Better air defence is needed, and many small gas-turbine generators are being installed to generate flexibly to reduce the blackouts being caused by Russian attacks.
+As of 2025 the Energy Ministry is prioritising decentralisation for energy security, such as rooftop solar with batteries.

 History

 Electricity production fell from 296 TWh in 1991 to 171 TWh in 1999, then increased slowly to 195 TWh in 2007, before falling again.
 In 2014, consumption was 134 TWh after transmission losses of 20 TWh, with peak demand at about 28 GWe.
 8 TWh was exported to Europe.
 In 2015 electricity production fell to about 146 TWh largely due to a fall in anthracite coal supplies caused by the War in Donbass.

 In July 2019, a new wholesale energy market was launched, intended to bring real competition in the generation market and help future integration with Europe.
 The change was a prerequisite for receiving European Union assistance.
 It led to in increased price for industrial consumers of between 14% and 28% during July.
 The bulk of Energoatom output is sold to the government's "guaranteed buyer" to keep prices more stable for domestic customers.